MatCaban/soc-quiz-project/README.md

 ### Topic Selection:
   * The player is then asked to select the categories from which they wish to answer questions.
-  * Questions are stored in JSON files, with each file representing a different topic (e.g., "science", "geography", ...).
+  * Questions are stored in txt files, with each file representing a different topic (e.g., "science", "geography", ...).

 ### Quiz Gameplay:
   * The player is presented with four questions.